fuzhanrahmanian/MADAP/README.rst

 References
 ~~~~~~~~~~

-This package is based relies on the following packages:
+This package is based relies on the following packages and papers:
--  Impedance GitHub repository by Matthew D. Murbach and Brian Gerwe and Neal Dawson-Elli and Lok-kun Tsui: `link https://github.com/ECSHackWeek/impedance.py`
+- Impedance GitHub repository by Matthew D. Murbach and Brian Gerwe and Neal Dawson-Elli and Lok-kun Tsui: `link <https://github.com/ECSHackWeek/impedance.py>`__
+- A Method for Improving the Robustness of linear Kramers-Kronig Validity Tests DOI: https://doi.org/10.1016/j.electacta.2014.01.034